flutter/flutter-intellij/flutter-gui-tests/README.md

 If the buildPlugin task fails, check for a new version of the Gradle plugin with id org.jetbrains.intellij.
 This is likely to be needed if a new version of IntelliJ is downloaded automatically.

+On a Mac, you must grant permission to control your computer to the JVM.
+Open System Preferences then select Security & Privacy.
+Unlock it and click the + button.
+Navigate to the JVM used to run the integration tests and add it to the list.
+One way to find the JVM is to run the tests, let it hang, and search the output of `ps xa` for LATEST-EAP.
+If that points to a JVM in a .gradle directory (which the Mac will not allow you to navigate to) you can hard link to it in some random directory then add that file.

+If you get errors from Gradle sync failing try using Java 11 instead of Java 8 in the project that manages the test plugin.
+For example, create an IntelliJ platform plugin SDK in Project Structure and point its base SDK to a Java 11 installation.
+Then set that as the default SDK for the project.